j-miet/BTD6bot/README.md

 |:--:|
 | *Hotkey window.*|

-- Is used for updating bot hotkeys.
+- Used for updating bot hotkeys.
 - Includes instructions window.
 Not very long so you should read through it once.
 - Hotkey panel is divided into two parts:
   - upper part is for in-game hotkeys, which must match with Btd6 in-game hotkeys